U.S. strikes 4 more alleged drug boats in the Pacific, killing 14 and leaving 1 survivor

 Hegseth said U.S. military personnel immediately began search and rescue operations for the survivor, and Mexican authorities assumed responsibility for coordinating the rescue.
 It's not clear what happened to the survivor from there.

+Mexican President Claudia Sheinbaum confirmed at a Tuesday morning news conference that the strike was in international waters and the Mexican Navy rescued one person.

+In a statement, the Mexican Navy confirmed it was "conducting a maritime search and rescue operation 400 miles southwest of Acapulco" at the request of the U.S. Coast Guard.

-The president, currently on a multi-day trip in Asia, has said his administration will provide information about the strikes to Congress, but he won't seek a declaration of war.
+Mr. Trump, currently on a multiday trip in Asia, has said his administration will provide information about the strikes to Congress, but he won't seek a declaration of war.

 "I think we're just going to kill people that are bringing drugs into our country.
 OK?
 We're going to kill them.
 You know?
 They're going to be like, dead," he said last week.